Superfoods have no agreed-upon definition, but most nutritionists would describe a superfood as a food offering superior nutrition in its class.

 Regardless, whole beetroots are a great source of dietary fibre, vitamins and antioxidants, and their vibrant colour can liven up even the most boring of dishes.
 They’re great roasted, baked, added to salads and blended into smoothies.

-Blackcurrants are rich in poly-phenols, chemicals which promote health within the body through anti-inflammatory and antioxidant effects.
+Blackcurrants are rich in polyphenols – chemicals that promote health within the body through anti-inflammatory and antioxidant effects.
 Studies have also shown that blackcurrant intake can increase blood flow.
-Most studies have looked at blackcurrant extract (a supplement), but I’d argue that the goodness is locked up in the whole food.
-Try to get them fresh and whole if you can.
+Most studies have looked at blackcurrant extract (a supplement), but it’s always best to eat the whole food if you can.

-Other berries are also rich in these compounds, so don’t feel you’re stuck to just one type of berry.
-They’re all great to eat regularly.
+Other berries are also rich in these compounds and are great to eat regularly.

 Cold-pressed nut oils

 These nuts oils are created via a process where no heat or solvents are used to extract the oil.
 Cashew, walnut, macadamia and other oils are available, but they all have a slightly varied make-up of different types of fats with varying levels of stability.
 For example, macadamia oil has more monounsaturated fats and is more stable than walnut oil.

 In the end, it’s the variety of our diet that promotes good health, not one particular food or oil type.
 These specialty oils can be a great way to add flavour to your meal, but they don’t add any special health benefits beyond what we already know about consuming moderate amounts of healthy fats.

 Again, the whole nut is the best for promoting health, as not only do you get the healthy oils, you also get fibre, a small amount of protein, and vitamins and minerals.